Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-igC28oBFD6o.md

 ### Transcript

-> has it been nice getting everyone back in, the office after vacation any hiccups i mean people haven't really started coming back yet some people have but there's still a lot of people out, yeah but then also a lot of people still work from home as well because kovid like me i don't really work at the office
+> has it been nice getting everyone back in, the office after vacation any hiccups I mean people haven't really started coming back yet some people have but there's still a lot of people out, yeah but then also a lot of people still work from home as well because kovid like me I don't really work at the office